Aliases for TOP2A Gene

 GeneCards Summary for TOP2A Gene

-TOP2A (Topoisomerase (DNA) II Alpha 170kDa) is a Protein Coding gene.
-Diseases associated with TOP2A include neuroblastoma and cervix endometriosis.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
-GO annotations related to this gene include protein homodimerization activity and chromatin binding.
+TOP2A (DNA Topoisomerase II Alpha) is a Protein Coding gene.
+Diseases associated with TOP2A include Malignant Peripheral Nerve Sheath Tumor and Female Breast Cancer.
+Among its related pathways are Cell Cycle, Mitotic and SUMOylation.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity.
 An important paralog of this gene is TOP2B.